-- 23.1.2 New developments will have an impact on the number of vehicular trips on the surrounding road network.
-This could cause problems for the safe and free flowing running of the network.
-In these circumstances, works or contributions will be required to mitigate the negative impacts of the development. - 23.1.3 Developers have a responsibility to provide facilities within the vicinity of their site to cater for increased vehicular movement, or increased size of vehicles needing to use nearby junctions.
+- 23.1.2 New developments often change and/or increase the pattern of trip making from a site.
+This can include trips by pedestrians and cyclists, as well as by public transport and car.
+To accommodate this increase in demand and to facilitate a change to more sustainable modes of transport, additional infrastructure may need to be provided.
+In these circumstances the developer may need to undertake highway works to secure access and address the short term impacts and/or provide financial contributions to mitigate the longer term cumulative impact of the development. - 23.1.3 Developers have a responsibility to provide facilities within the vicinity of their site to cater for increased vehicular movement, or increased size of vehicles needing to use nearby junctions.
 The extent of any facilities required to ensure the safe and efficient operation of the development and the local highway network will be determined by the Transport Assessment.
 Highway access improvements will normally be secured through a Section 278 Agreement.
-Highway mitigations measures on the wider network will normally be secured through a Planning Obligation Agreement.
-Highway improvements will only be required where they are essential for the operation of the development and the adjacent highway network. - 23.1.4 Therefore, all works required under the Transport Assessment (TA) or Transport Statement (TS) will need to be secured under the Planning Obligations Agreement and carried out by the developer.
+Highway mitigations measures on the wider network will normally be secured through a Section 106 Agreement.
+Highway improvements will only be required where they are essential for the operation of the development and the adjacent highway network.

+23.1.4 Therefore, all works required under the Transport Assessment (TA) or Transport Statement (TS) will need to be secured under the Section 106 Agreement and carried out by the developer.

-23.1.6 Policy T1 - Transport Implications of New Developments, seeks to ensure that any new developments will not increase traffic congestion, reduce road safety or have a negative impact on the local environment.
-It requires all new developments to submit a TA that highlights the problems caused by the new development and solutions to mitigate these problems.
-23.1.7 Any development that causes an adverse impact on the road network will be required to provide measures to alleviate that impact.
+- 23.1.6 Policy T1 Transport Implications of New Developments, seeks to ensure that any new developments will not increase traffic congestion, reduce road safety or have a negative impact on the local environment.
+It requires developments that have significant transport implications to submit a TA that highlights the problems caused by the new development and solutions to mitigate these problems.
+Appendix B of the Guidance on Transport Assessment (GTA) sets out thresholds for where a TA is not required, where a transport statement is required and where a transport assessment should be provided. - 23.1.7 Any development that causes an adverse impact on the road network will be required to provide measures to alleviate that impact.

-- 23.1.9 The type and level of contribution required for off-site highways works can only be determined on a site by site basis through that developments TA.
+- 23.1.9 The type and level of contribution required for off-site highways works can only be determined on a site by site basis through that development's TA.
 If there is an existing use on the development site, the traffic generation from that use will be taken into account when determining the impact of the new proposal.
 The developer will only be expected to mitigate the impact of the additional traffic caused by their new use. - 23.1.10 The full cost of the mitigation measures will need to be met by the developer.
 The presumption will be that the developer will carry out the work themselves to a specification and timetable agreed with the Council.
 In the vast majority of cases the works will need to be carried out before the legal completion of the first unit within the development. - 23.1.11 There will be circumstances where a financial contribution for the Council to carry out the works will be acceptable.
 In these cases, the contribution will need to cover the Council's estimation of the full cost of the works, including any design fees. - 23.1.12 Where a number of different developments will give rise to a need for off-site highways improvements, contributions will be required from each development towards those works.
 The level of contribution for each development will be determined by applying a pro-rata contribution based on the trip generation of each development.